Why Use Reference Tracks?

-- Chose reference tracks that are in the same genre as the mix you’re working on.
+- Choose reference tracks that are in the same genre as the mix you’re working on.

-- Chose reference tracks with similar instrumentation and sounds to the mix you’re working on.
+- Choose reference tracks with similar instrumentation and sounds to the mix you’re working on.

 - Use reference tracks that you think sound amazing.